-In July 2019, the Company terminated the 2009 Stock Option Plan and the 2009 Directors Option Plan (collectively, the "Prior Plans") and adopted the 2019 Stock Option Plan (the "2019 Stock Option Plan") and the 2019 Directors Option Plan (the "2019 Directors Option Plan") and the 2019 Directors Option Plan (the "2019 Plans") and together with the Prior Plans, the "Plans").
+In July 2019, the Company terminated the 2009 Stock Option Plan and the 2009 Directors Option Plan (collectively, the "Prior Plans") and adopted the 2019 Stock Option Plan (the "2019 Stock Options Plan") and the 2019 Directors Option Plan (the "2019 Directors Option Plan") (collectively, the "2019 Plans", and together with the Prior Plans, the "Plans").
 The purpose of the 2019 Plans is to provide certain incentive and non-statutory stock options to employees, directors and certain non-employees.
-As a result, the Company may not grant any additional awards under the Prior Plans.
-The Prior Plans will continue to govern outstanding stock option previously granted thereunder.
-The Company has initially reserved 4,000,000 shares and 1,000,000 shares of common stock for issuance of awards under the 2019 Stock Option Plan and the 2019 Directors Option Plan, respectively.
+As a result, the Company may not grant any additional awards under the Prior Plans will continue to govern outstanding stock option previously granted thereunder.
+The Company has initially reserved 4,000,000 shares and 1,000,000 shares of common stock for issuance of awards under the 2019 Stock Option Plans and the 2019 Directors Option Plan, respectively.
 In conjunction with the Zoom Connectivity Merger on December 4, 2020, the Company converted 1,432,018 options to Minim option holders in exchange for 1,787,654 stock options.